-Prerequisite: ATC101 or ATC201
+Prerequisite: ATC101 or 201

-Dance ATC4M1 Grade 12 University/College
+Dance ATC4M1 Grade 12 University / College

-This course emphasizes the development of students' technical proficiency, fluency in the language of movement in global dance genres, and understanding of the dance sciences.
+This course emphasizes the development of students' technical proficiency, fluency in the language of movement in dance genres from around the world, and understanding of dance science.
 Students will explain the social, cultural, and historical contexts of dance; apply the creative process through the art of dance in a variety of ways; and exhibit an understanding of the purpose and possibilities of continuing engagement in the arts as a lifelong learner.

-Prerequisite: ATC3M1
+Prerequisite: ATC301